-Rogister’s recent seasons include two other works by Wagner—Tannhäuser (Deutsche Oper Berlin) and Lohengrin (Royal Swedish Opera)—a collaboration with Peter Stein on a new production of Mozart’s Le Nozze di Figaro (Malmö Opera), new productions of Eugene Onegin (Royal Swedish Opera and Spoleto Festival USA), Bartok’s Bluebeard’s Castle and Schoenberg’s Erwartung in double bill (Seattle Opera); Szymanowski’s King Roger (The Santa Fe Opera), Verdi’s Otello (Berlin and Luxembourg), André Previn’s A Streetcar Named Desire (Chicago Lyric Opera and L.A.
+Rogister’s recent operatic projects include three other works by Wagner, Tannhäuser (Deutsche Oper Berlin), Rienzi (Deutsche Oper Berlin) and Lohengrin (Royal Swedish Opera), a collaboration with Peter Stein on a new production of Mozart’s Le Nozze di Figaro (Malmö Opera), two new productions of Eugene Onegin (Royal Swedish Opera and Spoleto Festival USA), Bartok’s Bluebeard’s Castle and Schoenberg’s Erwartung in double bill (Göteborg Opera and Seattle Opera); Szymanowski’s King Roger (The Santa Fe Opera), Verdi’s Otello (Berlin and Luxembourg), André Previn’s Streetcar Named Desire (Chicago Lyric Opera and L.A.
 Opera) and season opening productions at the Kennedy Center of Verdi’s Aida and Bizet’s Carmen—which marked the beginning of Washington National Opera’s 60th Anniversary Season.

 Rogister’s debut recording with Deutsche Grammophon, Follow, Poet, was released in January of 2015.
 The album features new works by the composer Mohammed Fairouz written for mezzo-soprano Kate Lindsey, with Rogister conducting the Ensemble LPR.